James Cherkoff helps companies, agencies and brands create digital marketing plans that focus on real business outcomes.

-He has designed and delivered more than two hundred Digital Strategy Sessions for brands, corporates, organisations – large and small – and governmental bodies in Europe, Asia and the US.
+James has designed and delivered more than four hundred Digital Strategy Sessions for brands, corporates and governmental bodies in Europe, Asia and the US.
+You can read what clients say about the sessions here.

 In 1998, James joined the web design agency Bluewave, before founding and managing Pumpernickle, a consultancy focused on Internet Culture.
 The company's first assignment was a major strategic review on behalf of James Bond Enterprises Ltd, which went deep into the world of online community and how the web distorts traditional notions of IP.